Aviation Academy

 -

-The program is open to any 11th and 12th grade students interested in exploring careers in aviation.
+The program is open to any 11th and 12th grade students interested in exploring a career in aviation.
 It includes everything from drone certification to private pilot ground school preparation to learning about airport management.
-This current year, 2024-2025, admission is by lottery.

 -